Israel targets Hamas leader Mohammed Sinwar in hospital strike in Gaza, sources say

 He became the militant group’s de facto leader after the Israeli military killed his brother, Yahya Sinwar, last October.

-Tuesday’s strike killed six Palestinians and wounded at least 40 more, according to the Palestinian Ministry of Health.
+Tuesday’s strike killed 28 Palestinians and injured more than 50, according to the Palestinian Ministry of Health, which does not differentiate between military and civilian casualties.

 The Israel Defense Forces (IDF) said it carried out a strike on the European hospital in Khan Younis, targeting “Hamas terrorists in a command and control center” in underground infrastructure beneath the hospital.
 The IDF did not identify the target of the strike.

-Note: Correction: The captions of two photos in this article have been updated to correct their locations.
-They show the aftermath of the attack on a street near to the European Hospital.